sandiegopython/pythonsd.org/content/pages/getting-started.md

 #### Past San Diego Python workshops

+To help bootstrap the learning process, the San Diego Python group periodically hosts workshops on various topics such as Python for beginners, Python for web programmers or Python for data analysis.

 Our interactive [Django TDD workshop material][django tdd] is a good extension to the [official Django tutorial][django tutorial].